rampal-punia/convo-insight-platform/README.md

 - LLM-driven real-time recommendations for customer service agents
 - Interactive dashboards for insights visualization
 - Scalable architecture for handling large volumes of conversations
+- Fine-tuning capabilities for LLM models
+- Integration with SageMaker for model training, deployment, and monitoring

 ## Technology Stack